Good Academic Standing

-To remain in good academic standing, students must possess a minimum cumulative grade point average (GPA).
+To remain in good academic standing, students must possess a minimum cumulative grade point average (CGPA).
 The minimum cumulative GPA (CGPA) is based on GPA hours at TU plus any accepted transfer work as indicated below:

 Minimum Grade Point Average Required